 The Faculty Leader and Seminar Assistant will be required to attend two orientations prior to leading an Overseas Seminar or Faculty-Initiated Program.
 The orientations will be organized and run by BOSP staff in collaboration with other relevant campus partners.
 The first orientation will take place in Autumn Quarter and will focus on all pre-departure information.
 The second orientation will take place in Winter Quarter and will highlight on-the ground logistics and preparedness.

 The Faculty Leader will be responsible for holding comprehensive orientations for students.
-This includes conducting pre-departure orientation(s) on campus during Winter and Spring Quarter to prepare students academically, culturally, physically, and psychologically.
+This includes conducting pre-departure orientation(s) on campus during Winter and Spring Quarter to prepare students academically, culturally, and psychologically.
 The program must also have an on-site orientation shortly after arrival.
 The on-site orientation offers an important opportunity for Faculty Leaders and Seminar Assistants to establish group norms, review course objectives and clarify program rules and expectations.
 The orientation should review practical information, daily itineraries, on-site emergency procedures and health and safety concerns.
 The on-site orientation can be held in conjunction with an on-site provider.
 BOSP will provide guidance on health, safety and emergency procedures.

 Student Supervision and Mentoring

 The Faculty Leader will serve as a primary responder for students in need of guidance on academic, cultural, personal, health, safety and other matters prior to and during the program following the University’s established policies and procedures.